chrisle03/PersonalHealthWellnessAgent/README.md

 Level Appropriateness: When a user specified "beginner," the agent successfully filtered out "Advanced" moves like Barbell Squats, suggesting Bodyweight Squats instead.

 ### Example
+Here is a real trace of the agent solving a user query:

+User Query: "I have apples and cinnamon.
+What can I make in under 40 minutes?"

+Step 1:
+- Thought: The user wants a recipe with apples and cinnamon that takes less than 40 minutes.
+I need to search for recipes with these ingredients.
+- Action: search[query="apple cinnamon", k=3]
+- Observation:
+Apple Pie (Time: 90 mins)
+Apple Crisp (Time: 45 mins)
+Easy Applesauce (Time: 25 mins)

+Step 2:
+- Thought: Apple Pie and Apple Crisp take too long (90 and 45 mins).
+Easy Applesauce fits the 40-minute constraint (25 mins).
+- Action: finish[answer="Easy Applesauce"]

+Final Output to User: "Easy Applesauce" (Displayed with recipe card in App).

 ## Discussion